fffonion/lua-resty-openssl/README.md

 **syntax**: *bitmask, err = ssl:set_options(option, ...)*

 Set one or more options in current session.
-Avaiable options are:
+Available options are:

 <details>
 <summary>SSL options</summary>